odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

   {% fn Code was running on Node v7.4.0 %}
   {% fn Unless you are, of course, optimizing for each and every ms. In general, I tend to forget about these optimizations as the bottleneck is usually somewhere in the network, or a DB query, so optimizing for that won't really move the needle %}
   {% fn I assume that's because it's based on a V8 feature, contexts, that is not really standardized / spread across all engines %}
+  {% fn Using lambda for this would actually make it for a cool proof of concept %}
 {% endfootnotes %}